Middle School Lock-In Friday, May 1 (April 22, 2015)

 HAWS License #267280-DS

-Shane McCoy is the Technical Training Director for Wil-Kil Pest Control, a regional pest management company providing quality pest management for residential and commercial properties throughout Southeastern Wisconsin.
+Shane McCoy is the Director of Quality and Technical Training for Wil-Kil Pest Control, a regional pest management company providing quality pest management for residential and commercial properties throughout Southeastern Wisconsin.
 As an Associate Certified Entomologist with over 18 years of experience in pest management, Shane’s blog provides expert tips and tricks, timely information and solutions for coexisting with the insect life and critters around us.
 To learn more about Wil-Kil Pest Control, please visit www.wil-kil.com.
 You can also follow the company on Facebook and Twitter (@WilKilPest).

 I am a local professional horticulturist who loves to share unique blogs with my community!
 Owner of a local lawn and landscape company who is working on “Going Green” and educating our locals in my surrounding cities.